KrDIVESH173/Heart_Stroke_Divesh_predict/README.md

 A machine learning powered web application built with **Streamlit** that predicts the risk of heart disease based on patient health parameters.

 ## 🚀 Live Demo
-Try the app here: [Heart Stroke Predictor](https://heart-stroke-divesh-predict.streamlit.app)
+Try the app here: [ttps://heartstrokediveshpredict-zjcxdv37tqzfbvze8n2ce9.streamlit.app)

 ---